coderefinery/workshop-intro/livestream.md

 - About 10 course coordinators, instructors and facilitators
   - Many are **Research Software Engineers** (more on this in the courses outro; but you may already check out [Nordic-RSE](https://nordic-rse.org/))
-- Over 300 registered participants from over 20 different countries
+- Over XX registered participants from over XX different countries
 - Learners from all levels and backgrounds

 ## Be respectful and helpful